The Hockey Song: Popular culture

 The song has been covered numerous times.
 One cover version was used in combination with Connors' recording as the theme song for the 1990s CTV series, Power Play, while another was used to open NHL broadcasts on CTV Sportsnet in the late 1990s and early 2000s.

 In 2004, the American comedy-talk show Late Night with Conan O'Brien taped a week's worth of shows in Canada.
 During one of these telecasts, Connors, making one of the first American TV appearances of his entire career, was brought on to perform "The Hockey Song".

 With the expiration of CBC Television's licence of "The Hockey Theme" for Hockey Night in Canada in 2008, Connors let it be known that he would be open to an appropriate licensing offer for his song as a replacement theme song.

 "The Hockey Song" was re-recorded in 2008 by Connors as the "new 2008 version" and was featured on his studio album, The Ballad of Stompin' Tom.
 Connors thought that the original recording in the 1970s was "too thin".

 In 2011, a cover of the song was used by NBC Sports in a promo for the 2012 NHL Winter Classic.
 Multiple fans produced versions of the song with lyrics changed to reflect the 2012–13 labour disputes.

-On March 6, 2013, Great Big Sea performed "The Hockey Song" in concert in San Francisco as a tribute to Stompin' Tom Connors, who had died earlier that day.
+On 6 March 2013, Great Big Sea performed "The Hockey Song" in concert in San Francisco as a tribute to Stompin' Tom Connors, who had died earlier that day.

-On October 27, 2018, the song was added to the Canadian Songwriters Hall of Fame, with a ceremony at an NHL game between the Toronto Maple Leafs and the Winnipeg Jets at Scotiabank Arena in Toronto, including a performance by country singer Tim Hicks and a plaque presentation to Connors' son and family.
+On 27 October 2018, the song was added to the Canadian Songwriters Hall of Fame, with a ceremony at an NHL game between the Toronto Maple Leafs and the Winnipeg Jets at Scotiabank Arena in Toronto, including a performance by country singer Tim Hicks and a plaque presentation to Connors' son and family.

-The song is featured in the Season 34 hockey-themed "Top Goon" episode of The Simpsons.
+The song is featured in the "Hockey Night in Burnaby" episode of Being Ian and the 2022 hockey-themed episode "Top Goon", in Season 34 of The Simpsons as well as season 4 of the Canadian sitcom Corner Gas.

+In 2025, Tim Hortons reimagined the song with new lyrics referring to American football, player Travis Kelce, and the associated Super Bowl instead of hockey.